 It is also known that Spanish-speaking countries represent a variety of fascinating cultures whose history hasn’t always been peaceful, and so Spanish music is rich in its message as well.
 Apart from the fun songs about love and partying we all like to sing along to, many of the most compelling songs about rebellion, revolution and resilience are beautifully sung in Spanish.

 Whenever the topic of Spanish music comes up, it is only a matter of minutes until somebody mentions Catalonian singer Rosalía.
-The way she incorporates the intense sounds of the traditional Spanish art of flamenco into her hip hop hits has Spanish sources claiming she is revolutionising the style itself.
+The way she incorporates the intense sounds of the traditional Spanish art of flamenco into her hip-hop hits has Spanish sources claiming she is revolutionizing the style itself.
 “Malamente” is the perfect example of how urban culture does not have to exclude the heritage of flamenco and gitano culture.
 Mysterious, enigmatic and modern, just the way we like it!

 Fragment: “Ese cristalito roto / Yo sentí cómo crujía / Antes de caerse al suelo / Ya sabía que se rompía / Está parpadeando / La luz del descansillo / Una voz en la escalera / Alguien cruzando el pasillo / Malamente”